Attested: Ptolemy 2,3,5 Τινα river mouth

 Name Origin: PIE *ten- ‘to stretch’ led to words such as tine and Welsh tyn ‘stretched’.
 It may have contributed to several ancient names, including Tinea (Spurn Head), Veratino (Warrington) and Tanatis (Thanet).
-Both rivers now called Tyne have sticking-out points at their mouths.
-The Tyne on the Isle of Wight was a sticking-out ledge of rocks used as a quarry, and Tyneham, Dorset, sits above a funny little promontory.
+Both rivers now called Tyne have sticking-out points at their mouths, while the Tyne on the Isle of Wight was a sticking-out ledge of rocks used as a quarry, and Tyneham, Dorset, sits above a funny little promontory.
 So it seems reasonable to guess that Τινα was named for one of the two spurs at its river mouth.

 Notes: PIE *teng- ‘to soak’ has also been suggested as a source of river names like Tyne.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.